jfmdev/ngComboDatePicker/readme.md

 `ngYearOrder`  | A _string_ indicating if the years must be sorted in "ascending" or "descending" order.
 `ngTimezone`  | A _number_ indicating the timezone to be used when converting a string or an integer to a date.
 By default the timezone of the client is used.
 `ngPlaceholder`  | A _string_ with the placeholders for the year, month and date combo boxes (in that order), separated by comma.
+`ngRequired`  | A _boolean_ indicating if the component should be considered invalid if any of his combo boxes is empty.

 License
 -------

-ngComboDatePicker is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ngComboDatePicker is free software; you can redistribute it and/or modify it under the terms of the Mozilla Public License v2.0.
+You should have received a copy of the MPL 2.0 along with this library, otherwise you can obtain one at <http://mozilla.org/MPL/2.0/>..

-ngComboDatePicker is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with ngComboDatePicker.
-If not, see <http://www.gnu.org/licenses/>.